Low Ki: Third return to TNA (2014–2015)

-Low Ki returned to TNA in 2014, starting a rivalry against Samoa Joe over the X Division Champion.
+Low Ki returned to TNA in 2014, starting a rivalry against Samoa Joe over the X Division Championship.
 On the August 7 episode of Impact Wrestling, Low Ki was defeated by Samoa Joe in the finals of a tournament for the vacant title, which also included Sanada.
 Ki would face Joe again at Hardcore Justice in a losing effort.
 However, on September 19, Joe vacated the title due medical issues.
 On the November 12 episode of Impact Wrestling, Low Ki defeated Tigre Uno, Manik and DJ Z in a Four-Way match to win the vacant X Division Championship, becoming a three-time champion.
 Then, he started a storyline with Austin Aries.
-On January 7, 2015 episode of Impact Wrestling Ki lost the title against Aries, turned heel and joining the newly formed, villainous stable led by MVP known as The Beat Down Clan.
+On January 7, 2015, episode of Impact Wrestling Ki lost the title against Aries, turned heel and joining the newly formed, villainous stable led by MVP known as The Beat Down Clan.
 On the following episode of Impact Wrestling, Low Ki defeated Austin Aries in a rematch to reclaim the X Division title, with help from interference of The Beat Down Clan.
 On the March 20 episode of Impact Wrestling, Low Ki lost the title to Rockstar Spud.
 In April, The Beat Down Clan started a feud with The Rising (Drew Galloway, Eli Drake and Micah) culminating in a match between both stables on the July 1 episode of Impact Wrestling, The Beat Down Clan defeated The Rising in a 4-on-3 Handicap match, forcing The Rising to dissolve.
-On June 25, 2015 Low Ki announced that he had parted ways with the company.
+On June 25, 2015, Low Ki announced that he had parted ways with the company.